basylic-team/basylic-python-client/README.md

 # Summary

 Developed by ETAONIS, Basylic is a SaaS solution performing document fraud detection with "state-of-the-art" performances.
 The solution is also used as a powerful tool to extract information from documents.
-This module provides a Python interface for accessing Basylic API.
+This module provides a Python interface for accessing Basylic.

 # Installation